jacobdanner/3taps-CSharp-Client/README.md

 To use the 3Taps CSharp/dotNet Client API Wrapper (figure out how to do this via the dll, maybe create a nuget package)

+There is a dll you can grab at:
+<project_root>/obj/Debug/3taps-CShapr-Client.dll

 ## Building

-We've only built this using MonoDevelop and VS2010, future tasks include using NAnt
+We've only built this using MonoDevelop and VS2010, future tasks include using NAnt.

 ## Example